Gozzim/mod-starting-pet/README.md

 - Hunters start with a random pet
 - Random pet name
 - Hunters start with all their pet spells
+- Warlocks start with a minion and according spells

 ## Installation
 ```